In terms of Statutory Rape (not a legal term in Virginia) there are two statutes that apply.

 The first statute (§ 18.2-63) deals with carnal knowledge of a child age 13 or 14.

 The second statute deals with someone 18 years of age or older having sex with someone age 15, 16, or 17 years of age, which is a class one misdemeanor and punishable with up to one year in jail and a $2,500.00 fine.

-However, if such child is thirteen years of age or older but under fifteen years of age and consents to sexual intercourse and the accused is a minor and such consenting child is three years or more the accused's junior, the accused shall be guilty of a Class 6 felony.
-If such consenting child is less than three years the accused's junior, the accused shall be guilty of a Class 4 misdemeanor.
+B. If any person carnally knows, without the use of force, a child thirteen years of age or older but under fifteen years of age who consents to sexual intercourse and the accused is a minor and such consenting child is three years or more the accused’s junior, the accused shall be guilty of a Class 6 felony.
+If such consenting child is less than three years the accused’s junior, the accused shall be guilty of a Class 4 misdemeanor.

 In calculating whether such child is three years or more a junior of the accused minor, the actual dates of birth of the child and the accused, respectively, shall be used.